 What’s the difference between an online CNA program and standard CNA courses?

-Like many educational programs these days CNAs also have opportunities to take online courses.
-CNA training online is an alternative to local, in-person training.
-This is especially beneficial for those who cannot commit to a full-time or a day-time program due to other obligations such as family, or another job.
-Although there is flexibility with online programs, it is also important to remember that in-person clinical experience is needed.
-CNA certification typically requires at least 75 hours of clinical training that needs to be approved by the state, and well over 100 hours in some states.
+Like many educational programs, these days CNAs also have opportunities to take online courses.
+CNA training online is an alternative to local, in-person classroom training.
+Some providers may offer quick 4 week online CNA programs while others may take up to 12 weeks.
+These online or hybrid programs are especially beneficial for those who cannot commit to a full-time or a day-time program due to other obligations such as family, or another job.
+Although there is flexibility with online programs, it is also important to remember that in-person clinical experience is still required as part of online programs.
+There’s no such thing as a 100% online CNA program.
+CNA certification typically requires at least 75 hours of clinical training that needs to be approved by the state and well over 100 hours in some states.

 Pros of an online CNA course

 - Flexibility.
 Courses can fit into your schedule, especially helpful for those who may be working another job or have obligations during normal school hours.

 - Geography is less of an issue.
 While you’ll still need to travel for in-person training, if you’re not located near a training facility or school, online courses will lessen your need to travel back and forth.

 - Lack of classroom participation.
 Although this may be a relief for some, choosing not to participate in discussions or during lectures is really only detrimental to the person who is supposed to be learning.
 Reminders to stay engaged while online and help enhance an online experience to make it more comparable to an in-person classroom.

 - Time management can be a problem.
 Most in-person CNA training will likely have more structured schedules with very specific class times, and more stringent deadlines.
 Online CNA training will likely be more relaxed, with more flexible deadlines, and opportunities to view lectures at different times.
 While this is beneficial for anyone who is busy, it is important to budget personal time to ensure that work does not pile up and become overwhelming.